It must have been travel day because the pub was full this morning, nowhere to sit and charge my phone.

 What made this set of stairs cool was the fact there was a small restaurant on the left and a covered walkway.
 Looks like someone had a room up there!

-Tonight I opted to try the nice pub a couple doors down from my hostel.
+Tonight I opted to try the nice pub a couple of doors down from my hostel.
 It was a good thing I did.

-The place was full, seats along the walls to the left and right, and in the middle were 5 musicians facing each other and a table.
+The place was full, seats along the walls to the left and right, and in the middle were 5 musicians facing each other round a table.
 They played acoustic instruments: guitar, fiddle, pipe, a drum and mandolin.